MostlyAbsent/play-sdk/level/README.md

 Internally Django, by default stores a password hash that may look like this: `pbkdf2_sha256$26000...`

 The query we provided `manager__user__password__startswith` allows us to match, one character at a time, the stored password hash for the manager for this employee.
+Traversing along the databases relations `employee -> manager -> user -> password` to fetch secured information.
 As long as Alice remains in our response set, we know our password guess was correct.[^1]

 # Challenge

-Mitigate this vulnerability.
+Your Challenge is to mitigate this vulnerability while leaving searching for employees by name working normally.

 # Footnotes